rhull21/ml-ece-projects/README.md

 * HW 5
 	* Semi Supervised Learning
 * Final Project
-	* "What is the performance and transferability of LSTM prediction of streamflow across different Hydrologic basins?"
+	* **What is the performance and transferability of LSTM prediction of streamflow across different Hydrologic basins?**
 		```
 		Abstract—This study presents a Machine Learning (ML)
 		approach to learn streamflow dynamics in the Upper Colorado